Your frequently asked questions on results day, Clearing and Adjustment answered, and advice on what to do if things

 How long does Adjustment last?

 Adjustment is available for a maximum of five days from A Level results day on 10 August until 18 August 2021, but there are exceptions.

-Eligible students have to register for Adjustment and will have a maximum of five calendar days to register and secure an alternative course.
+Eligible students have to register for Adjustment and will have a maximum of five calendar days to register and secure another course.
 However, University of Cambridge offers a very small window of opportunity with their lines open for just five hours on results day, so if you think you may get better grades than predicted check the Adjustment window for your preferred university before results day.

 By going through Adjustment, do you forfeit your place at your CF choice university?